rennychan/nbn-mba30-dataset-analysis/README.md

 # 🛰️ NBN MBA Dataset Analysis

 ## 📘 Overview
-This project analyses the **NBN MBA 2025 broadband performance dataset**, focusing on RSP (Retail Service Provider) performance across different access technologies such as **Fibre to the Premises (FTTP), Hybrid Fibre Coaxial (HFC), Fibre to the Node (FTTN), Fibre to the Curb (FTTC), Fixed Wireless, and Satellite**.
+This project analyses the **NBN MBA 2025 broadband performance dataset 30**, focusing on RSP (Retail Service Provider) performance across different access technologies such as **Fibre to the Premises (FTTP), Hybrid Fibre Coaxial (HFC), Fibre to the Node (FTTN), Fibre to the Curb (FTTC), Fixed Wireless, and Satellite**.

 The objective is to uncover insights about:
 - Average download speeds during busy hours